parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 You can find more details at the websites: http://wiki.apache.org/cassandra/GettingStarted and https://hub.docker.com/_/cassandra/.

-Make sure all non seed servers are stablished - adding them concurrently may lead to problem.
+Make sure all non-seed servers are stablished (adding them concurrently may lead to a [problem](https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/ops_add_node_to_cluster_t.html)).

 ### Client Container
 After successfully creating the aforementioned schema, you are ready to benchmark with YCSB.